razorpay/blade/rfcs/2022-04-09-accessibility.md

 **Native:**

-For native we are scoping out keyboard accessibility, because it will only be effective in scenarios when using a hardware keyboard.
-We will revisit this once we have usecases for it.
+For native we are deferring keyboard accessibility because it will only be effective in scenarios when using a hardware keyboard and for us, that is a very rare use case.
+We will revisit this once we have more use cases for it.

 #### aria-activedescendant <!-- omit in toc -->